 During the 40’s 50s, 60’s and even into the 70’s Gala Day was the probably biggest event on the Geelong Calendar, and crowds were enormous.
 After the parade Moorabool Street from Malop Street to the water transformed and jam packed with amusements, a side show alley and huge carnival rides, which ran into the late evening.
 Today Gala Day has been scaled down to a more manageable size and to compete with the other events in the town.
 But it remains as one of our premier events and much loved by the people of Geelong.

-The 2013 event is due to be held on Saturday the 9th of November.
-The colourful carnival features an array colour, music and fun, some of the highlights include appearances by the characters from Madagascar, Cars, The Lorax, the Geelong Cats and others.
-Thousands are expected to flock to streets in glorious sunshine to support the huge day raising funds for the Geelong Hospital’s Children’s Ward.
+The colourful carnival features an array colour, music and fun, some of the highlights over recent years have included special appearances by the characters from Madagascar, Cars, The Lorax, the Geelong Cats and others.
+Thousands flock to streets each year to support the huge day raising funds for the Geelong Hospital’s Children’s Ward.

 For more details of this years event check out the Barwon Health website http://www.barwonhealth.org.au/geelonghospitalappeal or keep an eye out on our whats on guide for next years event.